 Valentine’s Day is the day of love, and warm smiles, big hugs, and sweet kisses are its most recognizable signs of affection.
-With this year’s social distancing measures and personal protective efforts in effect, it’s important to remember that there are other ways to show love, kindness, and care, too.
-Even though we may not be able to share a box of chocolates with colleagues or exchange sweet treats with classmates, these ten actions are just as impactful.
+However, there are other ways to show love, kindness, and care, too.
+Read on for ten impactful actions you can take to celebrate the cherished holiday.

 1. Wave to a stranger.